-November 26 of 1915 would see perhaps the nadir of the Newfoundland Battalion's fortunes at Gallipoli; there was to be a freak rain-, snow- and ice-storm strike the Suvla Bay area and the subsequent floods had wreaked havoc amongst the forces of both sides.
-For several days, survival rather than the enemy was to be the priority.
+November 26 would see perhaps the nadir of the Newfoundland Battalion's fortunes at Gallipoli; a freak rain-, snow- and ice-storm was to strike the Suvla Bay area and the subsequent floods had wreaked havoc amongst the forces of both sides.
+For several days, survival rather than the enemy had been the priority.

 There were to be many casualties on both sides, some of them, surprised by the sudden inundation of their positions, fatalities who had drowned in their trenches - although no Newfoundlanders were to be among that number.
-Numerous, however, were those afflicted by trench-foot and by frost-bite.
+Numerous, however, had been those afflicted by trench-foot and by frost-bite.

-As the days, weeks and months passed at Suvla Bay, the British position there was to become more and more untenable and thus on the night of December 19-20, they abandoned the area - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rear-guard.

-Some of the Battalion personnel were to be evacuated to the nearby island of Imbros, some to Lemnos, further away; but in neither case would the respite be of a long duration; the 1st Battalion would be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.
+On the night of December 19-20, the British had abandoned the area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rear-guard.
+Some of the Battalion personnel were to be evacuated to the nearby island of Imbros, some to Lemnos, further away, but in neither case was the respite to be of a long duration; the 1st Battalion would be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.

-(Preceding page: Cape Helles as seen from the Turkish positions on the misnamed Achi Baba, positions which were never breached: The Newfoundland positions were to the right-hand side of the picture. - photograph from 2011)
+(Right above: Cape Helles as seen from the Turkish positions on the misnamed Achi Baba, positions which were never breached: The Newfoundland positions were to the right-hand side of the picture. - photograph from 2011)

-The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - were by then only marking time until a complete withdrawal of the Peninsula could be undertaken.
+The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - had by now only been marking time until a complete withdrawal of the Peninsula could be undertaken.